 What You Should Do

-As we approach 2018 and 2020, you should make sure that you check the REAL ID compliance status of your state.
+Make sure to check the REAL ID compliance status of your state.

-If you have an old license and know that your state is compliant, check with your state DMV on how to get a compliant driver’s license before October 2020.
+If you have an old license and know that your state is compliant, check with your state DMV on how to get a compliant driver’s license.

 Photo Credit: Atlanta Security Line by Josh Hallett